rweigel/stats/hw.md

 2. $3$ by inspection of the table above.
 Also, suppose that we have three unique coins $T$, $H_1$, and $H_2$.
 There are $3!$ unique permutations.
 If we drop the subscripts, then the number of unique permutations is divided by 2.
 So $3!/2=3$.
 3. By inspection of the list from 1., $A \cup B = 6$ and  $A \cap B = \emptyset$.

+In the above, I assumed "experiement yields two heads" to mean "the experiment yielded exactly two heads" and not "the experiement yielded two or more heads".

 # HW 2

 ## Counting